Kayla Mitchell, Marketing Communications Manager 407.563.7047 | KMitchell@TurnstileMediaGroup.com

 FOR IMMEDIATE RELEASE

-Visit Golfweek.com/GolfweeksBest to view the new Golfweek's Best Municipal Courses list.
+Visit Golfweek.com/GolfweeksBest to view complete lists of the Golfweek's Best Canadian Courses.